Tips for finding the best hearing aids

 There are many types and styles of hearing aids.
 But in the most general terms, hearing aids are either in-the-ear (ITE) hearing aids or behind-the-ear (BTE) hearing aids, with different subtypes within those categories.

-“The fourth part of the superfecta is that it comes in a cosmetically appealing package,” Sterkens says.
-Aka: Small.
-That’s because people prefer less visible, more discreet options for hearing aids, she says.
+“The fourth part of the superfecta is that it comes in a small and cosmetically appealing package,” Sterkens says.
+People prefer smaller, less visible, more discreet options for hearing aids, which also work well for people with small ears.

 You might think that means she recommends ITE hearing aids, but due to their size, they often lack advanced features.
 Better options are small "mini" styles worn behind the ear, which are often available in a variety of skin or hair tones to blend in.